What are the Biology and Chemistry Competency Exams for Anatomy and Physiology?

-The Anatomy and Physiology Placement Test is about academic preparation and background knowledge for Biology 145 (Anatomy and Physiology I).
-It does not test a student’s knowledge of anatomy and physiology.
-A score of 70% or higher on the placement test will allow a student to waive the prerequisite of Biology 100, 101, or 105 and chemistry 101 or 110.
-The result of the Anatomy and Physiology Placement test is valid for two academic years.
-If a student takes the placement test but does not score 70% or higher, yet wishes to try the placement test again, the student may re-take it two academic years after the previous attempt.
+The Biology and Chemistry Competency Exams for Anatomy and Physiology test academic preparation and background knowledge for Biology 145 (Anatomy and Physiology I).
+The exams do not test a student’s knowledge of anatomy and physiology, but rather test biology and chemistry competency in preparation for anatomy and physiology coursework.
+A score of 70% or higher on the Biology Competency Exam will allow a student to waive the prerequisite of Biology 100, 101, or 105.
+A score of 70% or higher on the Chemistry Competency Exam will allow a student to waive the prerequisite of Chemistry 101 or 110.
+The results of the competency exams are valid for two academic years.
+If a student takes a competency exam but does not score 70% or higher, yet wishes to try the competency exam again, the student may re-take it two academic years after the previous attempt.

-Please notice: regardless a student’s score on the placement test, the student must fulfill the other prerequisite for Biology 145, which is: a student must complete REA 098 & MATH 080 (or COMPASS equivalent) and the student must be eligible for (as determined by COMPASS score or other assessment) or currently enrolled in college level English courses (100-level or greater).
+Please notice: Regardless of a student’s score on either competency exam, the student must fulfill the other prerequisites for Biology 145, which are: a student must complete REA 098 & MATH 080 (or COMPASS equivalent) and the student must be eligible for (as determined by COMPASS score or other assessment) or currently enrolled in college level English courses (100-level or greater).

 A. Demonstrate an understanding of the scientific method.

-F. Evaluate the evidence for evolution as an explanation for the diversity of life and classify organisms on the basis of evolutionary advances.
+M. Explain evolutionary processes and evaluate the evidence for evolution as an explanation for the diversity of life.

 A. Use Metric System (S.I. units) in calculations.